In people’s right to express themselves

 Your culture guides how people behave and the experiences they deliver.
 Your brand is a reflection of how people behave and the experiences you deliver.
 They are interconnected.
 They are the same.

 #4.
 Change your behaviour to change your thinking

-Leading organisations influence people by understanding emotion and behaviour.
+We shift mindsets and beliefs by understanding emotion and behaviour.
 Change and motivation happens at the intersections of psychology, behavioural economics, and creativity.
 This is why we put the understanding of human behaviour at the core of everything we do.

 With this mindset, we solve problems through a combination of science and creativity.

 #5.
 Simple is repeatable, and repeatable is understandable

 Many organisations and leaders have an uncanny ability to overcomplicate their ideas, plans, and strategies.

 Our rational minds are easily overwhelmed.
 People become paralysed when there's too much choice or complexity.
 So to help people understand, we must make sure the work we do is simple and repeatable.

 We always look for ways to create mental short cuts to help people understand and recall what we’re asking of them.

 If you tackle too much at once, you overwhelm and paralyse people, pushing people to return to the status quo.
 So we always start with an hypothesis and design prototype experiences to test, learn and then adapt.